 What is a pattern?
 This might be a new concept for people who have grown-up in cultures where the only form of diagnosis is naming the predominant symptom or group of symptoms.
 To make that easier, Western medicine identifies “depression” or “anxiety” or “PTSD”.
 But Chinese medicine identifies the root cause of the symptoms your teen is experiencing, because there are more than a dozen root causes for depression in teens (or anyone) and the treatments are all different.
 That’s what makes Chinese medicine such an effective treatment for teen depression – we identify the imbalance and then work to correct the imbalance instead of offering meds to dampen the symptoms of depression.

 Teen Depression Pattern #1: No Appetite, No Energy

 This is the more “classic” depression presentation.
 It’s the kid who can’t get out of bed.
 Who sleeps 12 hours a night or naps hours and hours whenever they can.
 It’s the teen who, just a few short months ago, used to love playing any and every sport with their friends and who now resists any form of movement.
 Or who never had as much energy as their peers, but seems to be declining in their capacity for daily activities.
 It’s the kid who might never have had the best appetite, but now picks at their food with disinterest.

 This depression pattern can occur over time with kids who were always on the lower-end of the energy and appetite scale and who have simply declined even further recently.
 OR, it can be a kid who got sick or had an injury and never quite recovered.
 We’re seeing this more and more during this prolonged pandemic with long-hauler cases.
-If this is your kiddo, reach out for a 20 minute Curiosity Call to finally get the support they need to feel themselves again.
+If this is your kiddo, book a 25 minute Curiosity Call to finally get the support they need to feel themselves again.